 There are so many other factors in healing autoimmune disease rather than just diet alone, such as addressing infections and imbalances, sleep, stress reduction, movement, lifestyle changes, and more.
 We can’t expect diet alone to heal everything.

 However, food has a powerful impact that cannot be denied.
 In this blog post, we’re going to be focusing specifically on the foods that are allowed and not allowed on the autoimmune protocol, and a brief explanation as to why.

 And for quick reference, I’ve also included PDF printable guides to take along with you and even fit in your wallet!

 Both vegetables and herbs are rich in phytonutrients, and fiber that allow our bodies to thrive!
 Though the AIP diet still included animal protein, it’s still highly plant-centric as it suggests up to 9 servings of vegetables a day.

 Fruits are fiber-rich and many contain antioxidants that protect the cells from damage.
 It’s recommended to not overdo fruit and to stick to around two servings a day.

 Why they’re important …

-High quality animal protein provide us minerals, healthy fats, and much needed energy.
+High-quality animal protein provides us minerals, healthy fats, and much-needed energy.
 Animal protein is highly debated, but the AIP diet advocates for animal protein as a healing food.
-High quality choices like grass-fed, pasture raised and wild caught are preferred when possible, but do the best you can!
+High-quality choices like grass-fed, pasture-raised and wild-caught are preferred when possible, but do the best you can!